-- Building Division

-- Building Department has no comment regarding this boundary adjustment.

-- Public Works Department

-- Confirm that no existing utilities cross the proposed lot lines.
-Should any services cross these lot lines, the applicant shall be responsible for costs associated with their relocation and / or removal.

-- Provide a written acknowledgment that the Owner of Part 4 will be responsible for payment of the front-ending contribution, payable to the Town of Pelham, for the East Fonthill storm water management system oversizing.
-This apportionment will be in the amount of \$35,462 for 1433 Station Street.

-- Hydro One

-- No comments or concerns.
+- Building Division - Building Department has no comment regarding this boundary adjustment. - Public Works Department - Confirm that no existing utilities cross the proposed lot lines.
+Should any services cross these lot lines, the applicant shall be responsible for costs associated with their relocation and / or removal. - The Town will require a 5m wide storm sewer easement along the northern boundary line of 1435 Station Street (Part 3).
+This can be cleared during Draft of Subdivision Stage. - Provide a written acknowledgment that the Owner of Part 3 will be responsible for payment of the front-ending contribution, payable to the Town of Pelham, for the East Fonthill storm water management system oversizing.
+This apportionment will be in the amount of \$35,145 for 1435 Station Street. - Hydro One - No comments or concerns.